What We Charge and Why?

 It is our policy not to provide estimates over the phone.
 This is because it is impossible for us to have a full appreciation of a patient’s total situation until we have personally evaluated the patient’s history and examined the patient.
 It is the same as your own physician and dentist.
 They will not (cannot) make a diagnosis, treatment plan and provide estimates over the telephone.
 Even if you have been told by your veterinarian “exactly what is wrong”, ADOS is a separate professional business entity and the specialist may need to account for other unforeseen parameters that factor into costs including how long a procedure might take.

 During the focused “conscious oral exam” (performed as part of a consultation) it is possible that more disease than was previously known may be noted in your pet’s mouth, thus changing what needs to be done.
 The estimate that we will give you at that time is a range, as even after a focused oral exam we cannot fully evaluate the entire tooth in the awake patient.
 For this very reason we cannot give an estimate of the number of teeth that will require treatment beyond ultrasonic scaling and polishing.
 We often will note areas of concern during the oral exam and always discuss the possibility of extraction of diseased teeth, or if other dentistry procedures such as a root canal therapy are appropriate.
 Periodontal assessment and intraoral radiographs performed under general anesthesia are required to determine the full extent of disease and often indicate important pathology that was not known to be present at the time of the conscious oral exam.
 Our goal is to provide an estimate of costs that would cover the time involved with a dental procedure for your pet, but on occasion we underestimate the extent of the disease and we may have to exceed the original estimate that you are given.
 We make every effort during a procedure to phone you to let you know the level of disease present, if it is more extensive than we had initially suspected and discussed, and if the estimate will be exceeded.
-These are some of the reasons why it is imperative that we can reach you during the day at the phone number you give us at the time of drop-off.
 We will not proceed with any treatment unless it has been preauthorized.
 These are some of the reasons why it is important that you provide us with accurate contact information and that we can reach you during the day at the phone number you have provided.